Sun-09/face_recognitation_opencv_python/README.md

 # N.B:-

-if you feel any problem installing the dlib library search in internet for binary files for dlib in the github or you can
+**If you find any problem installing dlib library follow the steps-**

-also search the problem in internet.. (go through --- https://youtu.be/br9KGtWQErc)
+ 1. Go to the Link :- https://github.com/datamagic2020/Install-dlib

+ 2. Download your Required .whl file according to Python Version

+ 3. Go To VsCode Terminal

+ 4. Enter the command - pip install "dlib-19.22.99-cp39-cp39-win_amd64.whl" in the terminal and press Enter.

+ 5. dlib library will be successfully installed

 # TIP:-